bwhaston/Sue/README.md

   Hello!
 Welcome to Sue, the pseudocode-to-Python translator.
 The goal of this project is to create a wrapper around Python that allows the use of natural language inputs to produce working Python programs.

   At this time, there is very little functionality in Sue.
-What works is a limited For-loop construction, a print function, and a tabbing function.
+What works is a limited For-loop construction, a print function, a variable declaration function, and a tabbing function.
 Stay tuned for more features.